supngo/explore/README.md

 ### 4. Test REST Endpoints

-User Postmand or Swagger to test the 4 endpoints below:
+Use Postman or Swagger to test the 4 endpoints below:

 Endpoints use Basic Authentication & Spring Security